DestinyItemManager/DIM/docs/COMMUNITY_CURATIONS.md

 ## "Expert Mode"

-**Please note: you're on your own with this option.
+**Please note: you're largely on your own with this option.
 It's called expert mode for a reason, people.**

-If you're feeling particularly saucy, I've added an "expert mode" line format (you can put it in a file with banshee-44 links and comments and it'll all be read together.)
+If you're feeling particularly saucy, I've added an "expert mode" line format.
+You can put add lines with this alternate format in file with banshee-44 links and comments and it'll all be read together.
 The format looks like...

 `dimwishlist:item=1234&perks=456,567`

+Do not expect it to be flexible with casing or naming (it's not).

-Item is expected to be the manifest hash, perks are one or more perk hashes.
-To find these, use the mighty [Destiny Sets Data Explorer](https://data.destinysets.com/).
+`item`'s value is expected to be the manifest hash for the item, `perks` are one or more perk hashes, separated by commas.

+To find these hashes, use the mighty [Destiny Sets Data Explorer](https://data.destinysets.com/).
 You can search for items, perks and other things by typing their name in the search bar.
-Focus on things named "Inventory Item" when picking them out (the sandbox perk and collectible versions won't be found in your inventory).
-If you find an item you want, copy its hash (the number to the right of the name).
+Focus on things named "Inventory Item" when picking them out.
+The sandbox perk and collectible versions of perks won't be found in your inventory.

+Once you look up an item that you want to keep an eye out for, copy its hash (the number to the right of the name).
 That becomes the value for `item`.

-Repeat the same for `perks`; again, you want the `InventoryItem` version of the perk.
+Repeat the same for each of the `perks` you're interested in.
+Again, you want the `InventoryItem` version of the perk.
 If you want to specify multiple perks, separate them with a comma.

+This lets you express things like "if you see a Bygones with outlaw and kill clip on it, that's a keeper, no matter what else it does or doesn't have."

 Additionally, I've added a wildcard item ID - `-69420` **(nice)**.
-If specified, we'll search for the perks you specify on every item in the inventory.If all of the specified perks match, it's wish listed.
+If you give your `item` that value, we'll look for the perks you specify in that line on every item in your inventory.
+If all of the specified perks match, it's wish listed.

-This lets you do things like, for example, wish list all items that have the "enhanced heavy lifting" perk active on them, or all items that have "improved Dreaming City cache detector" or whatever.
+This lets you do things like, for example, wish list all armor pieces that have the "enhanced heavy lifting" perk on them, or all ghosts that have "improved Dreaming City cache detector", or all armor pieces with both "rocket launcher dexterity" and "rocket launcher scavenger" on them.